-Symptoms of peritoneal mesothelioma include weight loss and cachexia, abdominal swelling and pain due to ascites (a buildup of fluid in the abdominal cavity).
+Symptoms of peritoneal mesothelioma include weight loss and cachexia, abdominal swelling, and pain due to ascites (a buildup of fluid in the abdominal cavity).
 Other symptoms of Peritoneal Mesothelioma may include bowel obstruction, blood clotting abnormalities, anemia, and fever.
-If the cancer has spread beyond the mesothelium to other parts of the body, symptoms may include pain, trouble swallowing, or swelling of the neck or face.
+If cancer has spread beyond the mesothelium to other parts of the body, symptoms may include pain, trouble swallowing, or swelling of the neck or face.
 Other symptoms of peritoneal mesothelioma may include bowel obstruction, blood clotting abnormalities, anemia, and fever.

 Diagnosing Peritoneal Mesothelioma is often difficult; because the symptoms are often associated with other conditions.
 Diagnostic testing includes a review of the patient's medical history and a complete physical examination, including x-rays of the abdomen.
-Diagnostic imaging by CT scan and MRI suggests a diagnosis, but definitive diagnosis is via tissue sampling by CT-directed biopsy or peritoneoscopy.
+Diagnostic imaging by CT scan and MRI suggests a diagnosis, but a definitive diagnosis is via tissue sampling by CT-directed biopsy or peritoneoscopy.

 Standard treatment for all but localized mesothelioma is generally not curative.
 However, radical resection is associated with a better prognosis and should be attempted when possible.
 Chemotherapy can be administered systemically or directly into the abdomen and is helpful as palliative treatment.

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
+Funding is derived from advertisements or referral programs.
+Any 3rd party offering or advertising does not constitute an endorsement.